Ron Pitts

-Ronald Dwayne Pitts (born October 14, 1962) is a former professional American football player and current sportscaster.
+Ronald Dwayne Pitts (born October 14, 1962) is an American former professional football player and current sportscaster.
 He played cornerback in the National Football League for the Buffalo Bills and Green Bay Packers, and played college football at UCLA.

 Pitts has worked as a sportscaster and entertainment reporter, and currently works for CBS Sports Network on its college football coverage as a fill-in play-by-play announcer, and as a co-host for the syndicated news magazine OK!TV.